Research output per year

 Mark obtained his degree in Pharmacology at the University of Edinburgh.
 He then pursued a PhD in the cardiovascular effects of novel nitric oxide donor drugs at the same Institute, continuing his interest in this topic in postdoctoral positions at the University of Strathclyde.

-Mark has published more than 90 articles in peer-reviewed journals and contributed to the acquisition of £~20 million GBP in research funding.
-He has given over 50 invited presentations across the scientific community, the third sector and public engagement.
+Mark has published more than 100 articles in peer-reviewed journals and contributed to the acquisition of £~25 million GBP in research funding.
+He has given over 80 invited presentations across the scientific community, the third sector and public engagement.

-Mark is an Editor of the journal Particle & Fibre Toxicology.
-He is a member of the World Heart Federation Air Pollution Expert Group and the Environmental Protection Scotland Air Quality Expert Advisory Group, as well as a Special Adviser to the UK Clean Air Champions Knowledge Exchange Group.
-He is also an Expert Member of the Committee on the Medical Effects of Air Pollution (COMEAP), which advises the UK governmental Department of Health on this subject.
+Mark sits on the Scottish Government Air Quality Advisory Group and is an Expert Member of the Committee on the Medical Effects of Air Pollution (COMEAP), which advises the UK governmental Department of Health on this subject.

 Mark’s research findings have received extensive coverage in the national and international media, and featured in documentaries on UK television.
 His work contributed to the Department of Cardiology’s Queens Anniversary Award 2014-16 for outstanding contribution to scientific research.
 His work was highlighted as a case study in the DEFRA (UK Government) Clean Air Strategy 2019.
 He has recently been acknowledged for his contributions to the 2021 World Health Organisation Global Air Quality Guidelines and the Chief Medical Officer for England’s Annual Report: Air Pollution (2022).

-Air pollution imposes a huge burden on health and is associated with over 7 million premature deaths globally every year.
+Air pollution imposes a huge burden on health and is associated with over 8 million premature deaths globally every year.
 While air pollution damages the lung, over half of the deaths attributed to air pollution are from cardiovascular causes.
 Research in our centre has demonstrated that acute exposure to diesel exhaust causes many detrimental actions on the cardiovascular system in human volunteer studies.
-Parallel in vitro studies went on to show that the specifically the particles in diesel exhaust impair vascular function and that prolonged in vivo exposure to these particles promoted the development of the vascular disease atherosclerosis.
+Parallel preclinical studies went on to show that the specifically the particles in diesel exhaust impair vascular function and that prolonged in vivo exposure to these particles promoted the development of the vascular disease atherosclerosis.

 In 2017, in our “gold study”, we demonstrated that the small size of nanoparticles allows them to pass from the lung into the blood.
 Furthermore, the particles preferentially built up at areas of vascular disease, where they are likely to exacerbate disease and potentially trigger a cardiovascular event.
 This mechanism could also account for the growing list of epidemiological associations between air pollution and conditions of almost every organ of the body.